WFreelandEcon/drafts-documentation/actions/steps/clipboard.md

 ---
 # Action Step: Clipboard

-Clipboard steps can replace, append or pretend to the system clipboard.
+Clipboard steps can replace, append or prepend to the system clipboard.

 ## Examples